 The second benefit is “Prime Loot.”
-This gives you free in-game items and currency for various games (including League of Legends, Apex Legends, and Destiny 2), and access to a library full of free games to play on PC.
+This gives you free in-game items and currency for various games, and access to free games to play on PC.
 The selection of free titles available changes regularly, but once you claim a game to your account it’s yours forever.
 You can then launch these games from either the Twitch launcher or the Amazon Games launcher.

 Speaking of free things, there is a massive library of books, audiobooks, magazines, and graphic novels available to Prime Members.
 The selection is pretty impressive, and you can access them all on either the Kindle app or the Prime Reading page itself.
 There are no limits and no additional fees to be paid.